Funder: The Commonwealth Fund, the Robert Wood Johnson Foundation, The SCAN Foundation

 Speaker: Rachel Davis, MPA, Associate Director for Program Innovation, Center for Health Care Strategies

 R. Davis described the Strong Field Framework — which was used to structure the assessment of the complex care field — and outlined the key findings of the Blueprint, including the relative strengths and weaknesses of the current state of the complex care field.

 III.
 Blueprint Recommendations for Advancing the Field of Complex Care

 Speaker: Kedar Mate, MD, Chief Innovation & Education Officer, Institute for Healthcare Improvement

-K. Mate will outline the Blueprint’s ambitious set of recommendations to support the continued evolution and coalescence of the complex care field.
-He will also describe how members of the complex care community across the country can get involved in field building efforts moving forward.
+K. Mate outlined the Blueprint’s ambitious set of recommendations to support the continued evolution and coalescence of the complex care field.
+He also described how members of the complex care community across the country can get involved in field building efforts moving forward.

 IV.
 Reactions from Stakeholder Champions in the Field

 Speakers: Dave A. Chokshi, MD, MSc, FACP, Chief Population Health Officer, New York City Health + Hospitals; and Lea Tompsett, Vice President of Programs and Learning, Health Leads